Duero, Bohol

 Duero, officially the Municipality of Duero (Munisipyo sa Duero; Bayan ng Duero), is a municipality in the province of Bohol, Philippines.
-According to the 2020 census, it has a population of 18,861 people.
+According to the 2024 census, it has a population of 19,136 people.

 Duero is 77 km from Tagbilaran.

 Duero celebrates its fiesta on December 8, to honor the town patron Immaculate Conception.

 History

-The town may have been named after the Douro (Duero) river in the Iberian Peninsula.
-Roman Catholicism was introduced to the town in 1860 by a Spanish priest.
-Duero was established as a municipality two years later, in 1862, and a convent was constructed in 1868.
+The town’s name may have been derived from the Douro (Duero) river in the Iberian Peninsula.
+Roman Catholicism was introduced to the area in 1860 by a Spanish priest.
+Duero was formally established as a municipality in 1862, and a convent was later constructed in 1868.

 Geography

 Barangays

 Duero politically subdivided into 21 barangays.
 Each barangay consists of puroks and some have sitios.